getting-data-science-done/scikit-duplo/README.md

 ColumnTransformer compatible classes that expect to receive a dataframe and set of column names that it will transform for the downstream pipeline processes.

+LookupEncoder allows you to provide a custon dictionary of values for encoding categorical variables.